robhurring/KeyTaps/README.md

       taps++;
     }];

 The app kind of spiraled down some weird paths from there...
-Heres what it currently looks like:
+It is also **lion specific** since I used menu views in a few places, which aren't supported < Lion.

-Screens!@@#!1
+Screens!
 -------------

 Heres how it sits in your menu: